 - Finally, add on a buffer for any unexpected time or materials and whatever profit you would like to make.

 Now you have the exact price you should charge for the wedding.
-No more pulling numbers out of thin air.
-No more just charging less than your competition so clients will choose to work with you.
-No more second guessing the wedding photography prices listed on your website.
+No more pulling numbers out of thin air and no more just charging less than your competition so clients will choose to work with you.
+Also, no more second guessing the wedding photography prices listed on your website.

 You’re ready to start feeling confident when pitching your services to clients.
 So, what are you waiting for?
 Go and book your next perfectly-priced wedding today.